Home > Glossary of Terms

 Electromagnetic WavesOne form that radiant energy can assume as it travels through space.
-Electromagnetic waves include radio waves, gamma rays, X-rays, infrared, ultraviolet and visible light.
+Electromagnetic waves include radio waves, gamma rays, X-rays, infrared, ultraviolet, and visible light.
 All electromagnetic waves have an electrical component and a magnetic component.
 As the waves move forward, they also travel up and down in "mountains and valleys" (crests and troughs) which are perpendicular to the forward direction of travel.
 See also: Wave-Particle Duality Theory.

 Electro-optic EffectDescribes the change of a material's refractive index or the change of birefringence under the influence of an electric field, e.g., lithium-niobate.

-End FinishQuality of the surface at an optic fiber's end, commonly described as mirror, mist, hackle, chipped, cracked, or specified by final grit size used in polishing (1 µm, 0.3 µm, etc.)
+End FinishQuality of the surface at an optic fiber's end, commonly described as a mirror, mist, hackle, chipped, cracked, or specified by final grit size used in polishing (1 µm, 0.3 µm, etc.)

 EndoscopeA fiber-optic bundle that delivers light and views inside the human body.

-End Separation LossOptical power loss caused by a longitudinal distance between the end of a fiber and a source, detector, or fiber.
+End Separation LossOptical power loss is caused by a longitudinal distance between the end of a fiber and a source, detector, or fiber.
 See also: Extrinsic joint loss.